Former JPMorgan Vice President Files Retaliation Suit

 Seek Legal Assistance Today

-If you believe your employer has retaliated against you, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe your employer has retaliated against you, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.